georgesterpu/avsr-tf1/README.md

 Written entirely in Python, AVSR-tf1 aims to provide a simple and reproducible way of training and evaluating speech recognition models based on sequence to sequence neural networks.
-AVSR-tf1 can exploit both auditory and visual speech modalities, considered either independently (ASR, VSR) or together (AVSR).
+AVSR-tf1 can exploit both auditory and visual speech modalities, considered either independently (ASR, VSR) or jointly (AVSR).

 Rather than providing a dense documentation to the users and contributors, the AVSR-tf1 code is designed (or strives) to be intuitive and self-explanatory, encouraging researchers and developers to understand the entire codebase and propose improvements at its lowest levels.
-Hence we want it be more of a flexible research system than a black box for production.
+Hence we want it to be more of a flexible research system than a black box for production.

 # Core functionalities